sidiousvic/dontpanic/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  😀 Wonderful!
-Thank you for opening a pull request.
+  Thank you for contributing. 🚯 🥳

-  Please fill in the information below to expedite the review and (hopefully) merge of your change.
 -->

-### Description of change
+### Summary of changes

 <!--
   Please be clear and concise what the change is intended to do,